-A couple of years ago, late night TV host Jimmy Kimmel asked a group of kids what they were thankful for.
+Late night TV host Jimmy Kimmel once asked a group of kids what they were thankful for.
 Predictably, their answers were both hilarious and heartwarming.
 “Sushi and garbanzo beans,” said one girl.
 “Plants, because plants give us air,” said another boy.
 Kids have a way of appreciating everyday things that adults might take for granted!

-Of course, Thanksgiving shouldn’t be limited to one day in early October or in late November.
+Of course, Thanksgiving shouldn’t be limited to one day in early October for Canadians or in late November for US citizens.
 Most of us know that, and yet genuine gratitude can often be a difficult habit for kids and adults alike to cultivate year-round.
 We find it much easier to complain about traffic than to be thankful that we have a car to drive and a job to commute to.
 Or, rather than being content with what we have, we chase the next experience or covet the newest item on the market.

 Gratitude is a quality of the Christian life brought about by the Holy Spirit.
 As we grow in Christ, it should become a knee-jerk response to what God is doing in our lives.
 “Let the peace of Christ rule in your hearts…and be thankful,” Paul tells the Colossians—Christ's peace and thankfulness are linked.